-As we emerge from the shadow of the COVID-19 lockdown, Tony Backhouse evaluates how the rules of business have changed and steps businesses can take to secure their place in the ‘new future’.
+As we tentatively emerge from the shadow of the full COVID-19 lockdown, Tony Backhouse evaluates how the rules of business have changed and steps businesses can take to secure their place in the ‘new future’.

 Is your Will still valid and right for your life as it is now?
 Take advantage of our free Will review service to make sure.